When I read the Bhagavad-Gita and reflect about how God created this universe everything else seems so superfluous.

-It occurs during November or December as the date keeps on changing depending upon the movement of the moon.
-For example, in the year 2018, it’s on 18 December.
+It occurs during November or December every year as the date keeps on changing depending upon the movement of the moon.
+For example, in the year 2018, it fell on 18 December.

 Most of the Hindus keep the most revered, sacred scripture of Shrimad Bhagwat Gita at their homes.
 It is not just a holy scripture for Hindus, it is the practical therapist and essence of life narrating accurate, fundamental knowledge about God, indestructible and eternal soul, the ultimate truth, creation, birth and death, consequences of actions, liberation and the purpose as well as the goal of human existence.

 It is the divine discourse of Lord Krishna preached to his devotee Arjun, in the middle of the battlefield of Kurukshetra.
 The Bhagavad-Gita is composed of 700 Sanskrit verses contained within 18 chapters, divided into three sections each consisting of six chapters.
 They are Karma Yoga, the yoga of actions.
 Bhakti Yoga, the yoga of devotion and Jnana Yoga, the yoga of knowledge.
 The original language of the Bhagavad-Gita was classical Sanskrit from India.